zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 - **Public API Endpoint**: For external access, create a dedicated Next.js API route (e.g., `src/app/api/external/tools/route.ts`) that validates the API key from headers (`x-api-key`) and filters data based on associated projects.
 - **One-Time Key Display**: For security, display newly created or regenerated API keys only once in a dedicated dialog, prompting the user to copy it to their clipboard.
 - **UI for Management**: Provide a comprehensive UI for listing, creating, deleting, regenerating, and updating project associations for API keys.
 Use checkboxes for multi-project selection.

+### Tool Import Functionality

+- **Backend Implementation**:
+  - Use a Zod schema (`toolImportInputSchema`) to validate the incoming array of tools, ensuring correct structure and data types for each tool.
+  - Implement uniqueness checks for tool names:
+    - First, check for duplicate names within the incoming batch itself.
+    - Then, query the database to check for existing tool names in the target project.
+    - If any duplicates are found, reject the entire import batch with a descriptive error message.
+  - Use a Prisma transaction (`db.$transaction`) to atomically create all valid tools, ensuring all or none are imported.
+- **Frontend Implementation**:
+  - Create a dedicated dialog component (`ImportToolsDialog`) for uploading/pasting JSON content.
+  - Implement client-side JSON parsing and validation using the same Zod schemas as the backend for immediate user feedback.
+  - Handle success and error states, displaying appropriate toast notifications.